leorickli/bike-company-etl-aws/README.md

 ### Data Modeling

-This is the preliminarily topology that was sent along with the test:
+This is the preliminary topology that was sent along with the test:

 <img width="836" alt="Screenshot 2023-07-28 at 15 28 45" src="https://github.com/leorickli/rox-test/assets/106999054/b13f9b46-7103-4f9c-b7c8-ea7927b95c5c">